BRAIN INJURY GUIDE

 Every brain injury is different, and results vary from person to person.
 This is largely because every person is different with their own unique genetics, demographics, and medical history.

-Why can brain injury signs and symptoms be difficult at times to identify?
+Why brain injury signs and symptoms can be difficult to identify.

 The list of potential symptoms of a brain injury is long and there are other confounding factors why brain injured people, their friends, coworkers, and family members may have difficulty noticing whether a brain injury occurred.
 This can cause delays in diagnosis, treatment and protecting a brain injured person’s legal rights.